bookofproofs/bookofproofs.github.io/_sources/history/20th-century/zygmund.md

 8. Established connections between the characters of finite groups and probability theory
 9. Earned the highest distinction of the International Mathematical Union, an honorary affiliation of the Fields Medal

 Born 25 December 1900, Warsaw, Russian Empire (now Poland).
-Died 30 May1992, Chicago, Illinois, USA.
+Died 30 May 1992, Chicago, Illinois, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Zygmund/)